oshadmon/service-anylog/Documentation/Getting_started_OH_EL_KA.md

 ## Deployment setup

-The setup includes the following instances:
+The setup requires the following deployments:
-* Deploy KubeArmor instances to monitor events on pods, containers, and virtual machines.
+* KubeArmor instances to monitor events on pods, containers, and virtual machines.
-* Deploy an EdgeLake Network with the following components:
+* An EdgeLake Network with the following components:
     * One or more **Operator Nodes**.
-These nodes host the KubeArmor generated data.
+These nodes host the KubeArmor events data.
     * One or more **Query Nodes**.
 These nodes service the KubeArmor data to applications that need the data.
     * One **Master Node**.
 The Master Node hosts the shared metadata.
+The shared metadata facilitates the EdgeLake operations.

 Note:
 Data is transferred between KubeArmor and an EdgeLake Node using a gRPC connector.
 Details on the EdgeLake